 ARF DASH

-In addition, through a collaboration with Experian, DASH-defined audience segments are available on a CPM basis on many ad platforms.
-These segments allow advertisers to align campaigns with consumers’ media usage habits.
+Through a collaboration with Experian, DASH-defined audience segments are available on a CPM basis on many ad platforms, allowing advertisers to align campaigns easily with consumers’ media usage habits.
+DASH data can be mapped to any ID graph to enable licensees to produce custom ad targets.

 CONTACT US